IKIM-Essen/ClusterDocs/docs/tldr.md

            -> verified Coscine archive -> recorded RCC disposition
 ```

-The RCC-to-Coscine service is planned, not yet a live self-service transfer.

 ## Ten rules that prevent most problems

-1. Use only your own RCC account and approved project membership.
+1. Use only your own RCC account.
+Keep your one primary group as your
+   affiliation and use approved project membership for collaboration.
 2. Never send a private SSH key, password, token, passkey export, or
    re-identification key to another person.
 3. Verify the approved RCC endpoint and host identity; do not bypass an SSH